Riktam-Santra/mangadex_library/mangadex_library/README.md

   // it returns a Search class instance
   // For now, it searches for the Oregairu manga.
 You may replace the String value with your desired query.

-  var mangaID = searchData.data[0].id; // this line gets the manga ID from the instance of the Search we just obtained
+  var mangaID = searchData!.data[0]
+      .id; // this line gets the manga ID from the instance of the Search we just obtained
   //for demonstration we are talking the manga ID of only the first search result
   //Manga ID is unique to every manga and therefore is required to obtain any information regarding it
   //For example, chapter pages and thimbnails